 Most cruise ships visiting Cádiz arrive in the morning and spend a full day in port before departing in the late afternoon.
 This puts significant time pressure on visitors who decide to take a shore excursion to the likes of Seville, Jerez de la Frontera or Gibraltar.
 Those who choose to stay in Cádiz for the day won’t be disappointed as there’s plenty to see and do in this historic destination.

 On Foot: Nowhere in Cádiz is very far from the cruise terminal so the vast majority of passengers will be able to walk around the city’s main sights.
 You should begin by picking up a city map at the tourist information office inside the terminal as well as a leaflet which lists several colour coded walking tours.
 Signposts around the tourist area and lines painted on the streets refer to these colour coded walks which proves invaluable in ensuring that you see the main attractions.
+An interesting alternative is to join a small-group walking tour in the company of an expert local guide who will show you around the highlights of Cádiz.

 Hop-on, Hop-off Bus: At cruise terminals the world over there are hop-on, hop-off bus services available to passengers.
 If you’re an experienced cruiser you’re probably well aware that their worth varies enormously according to destination.
 In the case of Cádiz it’s hard to recommend the service highly if you’re capable of walking at a very leisurely pace for a few hours.
 The reason for this is that most of the interesting parts of the old city are pedestrianised making them inaccessible to public transport.
 If walking is a problem, you can get aboard this tourist bus outside the cruise terminal.
 Its route follows a circuit around the outside of the city with 12 designated stops.
 The same reservations apply to the city’s public bus service with vehicles forced to steer clear of the streets of the interior where the main attractions lie.